 Is your dog easily distracted by critters and other exciting things in the world?
 This 5-week series (1 hour per class) helps install listening and critical thinking skills in the face of distractions in the environment.
 As a team, you and your dog can prepare for life’s encounters while acquiring a foundation of impulse control and check-ins instead of disconnect and chaos.
 Methods include desensitization (reduction of the distraction’s intensity), learning by association, results of action and re-direction with specific tasks.
 Channel your dog’s attention to the wanted behaviors you seek with guidance.
 Your dog will learn to do something that keeps their attention when tempted by commotion.

-Your dog’s knowledge of basic behaviors is preferred prior to attending this class.
 This class is not appropriate for dogs that are fearful of or reactive toward people or other dogs.
+Please consider a private behavior consultation instead.

 Class prerequisite: Life Skills